News Briefs about Astoria sometimes done by / or with the help of the audience.

 The coup de grace generally begins around 9.30 pm, after it becomes a bit dark and lasts about a half an hour.
 You'll be hard pressed to find an Independence Day Celebration and fireworks display performance like this almost anywhere.

-In the photo to your left is one of many photos we posted last year of the Fireworks in Astoria Park - a quintessential celebration of America's independence.
+In the photo to your right is one of many photos we posted last year of the Fireworks in Astoria Park - a quintessential celebration of America's independence.

 The fireworks display in Astoria Park is performed by the Grucci Brothers who do the main display on the 4th of July in NYC.
 And the event is organized by the Central Astoria Local Development Corporation which is comprised of many of the businesses operating in Central Astoria along Steinway Street, Broadway and along 30th to 36th Avenues in central Astoria.